johnokimosh/School_District_Analysis/README.md

 ![This is an image](Resources/type_summary_B.PNG)
 Type Summary - Updated

-#### Scores by school type: No noticeable change in school spending when Thomas High School ninth grade data is omitted from the analysis.
+#### No noticeable change in school spending when Thomas High School ninth grade data is omitted from the analysis.